upgradingdave/upgradingchatbot/README.md

 ## History

+- Aug 2019 :: The web chat overlay is finally working the way I want.
+Auto scrolling was a bit more challenging than I expected, but it's working nicely.
+I still want to style the web chat to be more nautical, but pretty happy ...
+I'll continue to add styles and overlays for the rest of this month.

-- July 2019 :: Finishing the web version of chat.
-Might also reach 50 followers ... fingers crossed!
+- July 2019 :: Worked more on the web version of chat, I didn't have much time to stream in July because of work and vacation.

 - June 2019 :: The goals for this month is to have animation play when new followers follow me and/or new subscribers subscribe.
 I'd also